akamai/edgegrid-curl/README.md

 ==SUMMARY

-egcurl is a curl-like tool for invoking APIs that are carried on the Akamai EdgeGrid network, by adding the EdgeGrid signature to a normal curl request. egcurl requires Python 2.x where x >= 6 on a *nix platform.
+egcurl is a curl-like tool for invoking APIs that are carried on the Akamai EdgeGrid network.
+It adds the EdgeGrid signature to a normal curl request.
+egcurl requires Python 2.x where x >= 6 on a *nix platform.

 ==CONFIGURATION

 The parameters and credentials for signing the requests are configured with a configuration file, by default .egcurl in your home directory.
 The command line can also specify the configuration file to use.

 The configuration is divided into sections with names in brackets.
 By default, egcurl looks up configurations in the section name "default", but the command line can override that.

 Lines starting with "#" are comments and ignored.